 DOCUMENT NUMBER: 250-4000-002

-EFFECTIVE DATE: September 17, 2005
+EFFECTIVE DATE: Upon Publication as final in the Pennsylvania Bulletin

 TITLE: Enforcement Actions

 AUTHORITY: The Solid Waste Management Act, Act of July 7, 1980, P.L.
 380, No. 97, as amended; the Municipal Waste Planning, Recycling & Waste Reduction Act, Act of 1988, P.L.
 556, No. 101, as amended; the Waste Tire Recycling Act, Act of December 19, 1996, P.L.
 1478, No. 190, as amended; the Waste Transportation Safety Act, Act of June 29, 2002, P.L.
 596, No. 90; the Disposal Fee Provisions, Act of June 29, 2002, P.L.
 596, No. 90; the Environmental Stewardship and Watershed Protection Act, Act of December 15, 1999, P.L.
 949, No. 68, as amended; the Administrative Code, Act of April 9, 1929, P.L.
-177, No. 175, as amended; the Hazardous Sites Cleanup Act, Act of October 18, 1988, P.L.
-756, No. 108; the Storage Tank and Spill Prevention Act, Act of July 6, 1989, P.L.
-169, No. 32, as amended.
+177, No. 175, as amended;

 POLICY: It is the policy of the Bureau of Waste Management (BWM) that cases requiring enforcement and/or civil penalties should be handled in a similar fashion across all DEP regions.
 This policy acknowledges that each enforcement case has different circumstances and may require the use of different enforcement actions.

 PURPOSE: This policy is intended to provide guidelines to BWM staff to implement the provisions relating to enforcement actions contained in the Department’s Standards and Guidelines for Identifying, Tracking and Resolving Violations issued on April 6, 2004.
-The purpose of this policy is to ensure that all BWM staff use similar formats when addressing similar violations across DEP regions.
+The purpose of this policy is to ensure that all BWM staff use comparable formats when addressing similar violations across DEP regions.
 The use of the specific documents described herein will vary by the specifics of the enforcement action being developed.
 This policy describes the documents available and establishes guidelines on how they should be applied.

 APPLICABILITY: This policy shall apply to all BWM staff that take enforcement actions.